 Waste streams

 It is particularly useful to address certain waste streams if they account for large proportions of the total waste burden or if they can be easily and efficiently reduced.
 The proportion that these wastes account for will vary to some extent based on national circumstances.
 Therefore, it is important to look at a breakdown of waste generation before setting priorities.
 Various waste streams are addressed in the sections below.
-The most pertinent policies for tackling these wastes may be referred to in the section below, and more detail can be found in [the Annex to this document] [a database (website reference) with specific case examples].
+The most pertinent policies for tackling these wastes may be referred to in the section below, and more detail can be found in the Annex to this document and on the website of the Basel Convention(insert website reference).

 Hazardous wastes